Victor Hugo: Relationship with music

 Although Hugo's many talents did not include exceptional musical ability, he nevertheless had a great impact on the music world through the inspiration that his works provided for composers of the 19th and 20th centuries.
 Hugo himself particularly enjoyed the music of Gluck, Mozart, Weber and Meyerbeer.
 In Les Misérables, he calls the huntsman's chorus in Weber's Euryanthe "perhaps the most beautiful piece of music ever composed".
 He also greatly admired Beethoven and, rather unusually for his time, appreciated works by composers from earlier centuries such as Palestrina and Monteverdi.

 Two famous musicians of the 19th century were friends of Hugo: Hector Berlioz and Franz Liszt.
 The latter played Beethoven in Hugo's home, and Hugo joked in a letter to a friend that, thanks to Liszt's piano lessons, he learned how to play a favourite song on the piano – with only one finger.

 Hugo also worked with composer Louise Bertin, writing the libretto for her 1836 opera La Esmeralda, which was based on the character in The Hunchback of Notre Dame.
 Although for various reasons the opera closed soon after its fifth performance and is little known today, it has enjoyed a modern revival, both in a piano/song concert version by Liszt at the Festival international Victor Hugo et Égaux 2007 and in a full orchestral version presented in July 2008 at Le Festival de Radio France et Montpellier Languedoc-Roussillon.

-He was also on friendly terms with Frederic Chopin.
+Hugo was also on friendly terms with Frederic Chopin.
 He introduced him to Amantine de Francueil (known as "George Sand" despite being female) who became Chopin's lover.
 In 1849, Hugo attended Chopin's funeral.
 On the other hand, he had low esteem for Richard Wagner, whom he described as "a man of talent coupled with imbecility."

 Well over one thousand musical compositions have been inspired by Hugo's works from the 19th century until the present day.
 In particular, Hugo's plays, in which he rejected the rules of classical theatre in favour of romantic drama, attracted the interest of many composers who adapted them into operas.
 More than one hundred operas are based on Hugo's works and among them are Donizetti's Lucrezia Borgia (1833), Verdi's Rigoletto (1851) and Ernani (1844), and Ponchielli's La Gioconda (1876).